-The $599 Apple iPad Air (2020) occupies a whole new pricing tier between the $329 10.2-inch iPad 9 (2021) and the $799 iPad Pro 2021 (11-inch).
-Here, you've got a mid-range iPad option for those who want Pro-level perks without paying up to a grand with the Magic Keyboard.
-But is it great enough to spend almost twice as much as you would on the normal iPad?
+The $599 Apple iPad Air (2020) occupies a pricing tier between the $329 10.2-inch iPad 9 (2021) and the $799 iPad Pro 2021 (11-inch).
+It's a mid-range iPad option for those who want Pro-level perks without the need to pay up to a grand with the Magic Keyboard.
+But is this iPad great enough to spend almost twice as much as you would on the standard iPad?
 I'd say so, as it's my new favorite iPad.

 Not only does the 10.9-inch iPad Air 4 impress with its flat-edge design (which has the cool color options of the iPhone 12 in the shell of the 11-inch iPad Pro), but its Apple Pencil (2nd Gen) and Magic Keyboard support mean it's more capable of replacing your laptop (provided you spend more for those accessories).
 It's also got speedy A14 Bionic performance and USB-C charging, two upgrades I wish the normal iPad could get.

 This iPad Air (2020) review will explain how the tablet's only real downsides are comparative issues you might not notice otherwise.
 Its screen is bright and colorful, but competitors shine brighter and produce more color.
 Oh, and its long battery life is outpaced by two of its competitors — which include the normal iPad.

 The Apple iPad Air 5 has arrived and improves on the iPad Air 4, thanks in no small part to its speedy M1 chip and 5G connectivity.
 But has the new tablet rendered the previous model obsolete?
 Here's everything to know about why Apple's iPad Air 4.

 iPad Air (2020) review: Release date and price